akshayud/akshayud.github.io/README.md

 ## Current Research

 My current research involves compilers, more specifically compilers for autoparallelization.
 I work with the Cetus Source to Source translator which translates from C to C annoted with OpenMP.
 I want to make Cetus as powerful as possible through the use of even more sophisticated techniques.
 Current challenge is to develop a compiler technique for the automatic parallelization of subscripted subscripts.
+Details about this project and current progress can be found at [link](http://subscripted-subscript.akshayud.me/)

 ## Web Application Security Projects
 Building applications using PHP, HTML and javascript.
 Emphasis was on building secure applications for the we.
 Follo this [link](http://webappsecurity.akshayud.me/) for detailed overview of all the projects.